SFML/SFML/migration.md

 By default SFML uses `sf::CoordinateType::Pixels`, while `sf::CoordinateType::Normalized` is the default for OpenGL.
 Using `sf::CoordinateType::Normalized` with `sf::RenderStates` allows for using normalized textures with `sf::VertexArray` and `sf::VertexBuffer`.

+Additionally, as SFML now supports Stencil Testing, there's an additional overload for the Stencil Mode.

 The constructor for `sf::RenderStates` has changed.

 v2: